-- You are a member of the lowa National Guard and you are called to state duty; for example, when the Guard responds to a disaster such as a flood. - You are a current part-time elected official.
+- You are age 70 or older when you start receiving benefits. - You are elected to a new public office.
+(If you are reelected to the same position, you must have a bona fide retirement.) - You are a member of the lowa National Guard and you are called to state duty; for example, when the Guard responds to a disaster such as a flood.